krzysztofromanowski94/detkcoin/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/qubitcoin/qubitcoin/tags) are created regularly to indicate new official, stable release versions of Qubitcoin.
+[Tags](https://github.com/detkcoin/detkcoin/tags) are created regularly to indicate new official, stable release versions of Detkcoin.

 Testing
 -------